 Other Things to Note

 Guests come and go as they like.
 Check in is at 3pm but depending on whether or not we have guests the night before, checking in can be earlier.
 Usually we can take people's luggage, irrespective of whether or not the room is free, after 9am.
-We re also happy to hold on to luggage until people's flight on the day of checking out....
-Saves them carrying it with them if their flight is later in the evening
+We re also happy to hold onto luggage on the day of checking out if guests have a late return flight.

 We treat each guest as an individual with individual needs.
 Tell us what you need/want .... and we'll try to accommodate you.
 Mutual respect is key to how we treat our guests ad how we expect to be treated in return.
 We have few rules ...